jiannanya/chlog/README.md

 This repo includes a simple benchmark executable that compares **chlog** vs **spdlog** in a tight loop, using an in-memory counting sink (no I/O) to focus on call-site + formatting + dispatch overhead.

-Note: for a fairer comparison, the benchmark enables `CHLOG_USE_FMT=1` for chlog when spdlog is available, so both libraries use the same formatting backend.
+Note: for a fairer comparison, the benchmark enables `CHLOG_USE_FMT` for chlog when spdlog is available, so both libraries use the same formatting backend.

 Benchmark executable: